xiphonics/picoTracker/usermanual/advance-edition/content/pages/projects.md

 - **Tempo:**: Can be set between 60bpm [0x3c] and 300bpm [0x190].
 You can also tap tempo: move the cursor to the `tempo` field and press <span class="minikeys">EDIT</span> repeatedly in time.
 - **Transpose:** Live transposition of every triggered instruments.
 - **Scale:** Set the scale that will applied to all notes entered in the project.
 When entering a note in the Phrase screen, you will only be able to enter notes that belong to the selected scale.
 See [the reference](scales.html) for a list of all available scales.
+- **MIDI CHANNEL MAP:** Assigns an incoming MIDI channel to each of the eight song channels.
+The values run from `01` through `10` in hexadecimal; `00` leaves that song channel under normal sequencer control.
+The eight values correspond to song channels from left to right.
+Assign the same MIDI channel more than once to allow it to play multiple notes at the same time.
+- **MIDI DEFAULT PROGRAM:** Selects the initial program (instrument) for each of the 16 MIDI channels when the project loads.
+Values use picoTracker's instrument numbers from `00` through `3F`, so `00` selects instrument `00` and `3F` selects instrument `3F`.
+Changing a value selects that instrument immediately for subsequent notes on its MIDI channel and keeps it as the new default.
+MIDI channels are ordered from `01` through `10` in hexadecimal, moving left to right across the first row and then the second.
+A later MIDI Program Change replaces the current selection for that MIDI channel until the project is loaded again or its default is edited.

+Hold <span class="minikeys">ENTER</span> and use <span class="minikeys">LEFT</span>/<span class="minikeys">RIGHT</span> to change a MIDI value by one, or <span class="minikeys">DOWN</span>/<span class="minikeys">UP</span> to change it by `10` hexadecimal.

 {% callout type=note %}
 For best tap tempo results, tap at least 2-3 times at a steady pace.
 If taps are too far apart, tap detection restarts from the latest tap.